nadavweidman/unity-home-assignment/README.md

    - Interacts with the Customer Management API and Kafka.
    - Deployed as a Helm dependency (a helm chart which i created).

+5. **Frontend UI**:
+   - Provides a UI for users to get all of their purchases and make new purchaes.
+   - Interacts with the Customer Facing Web Server.
+   - Deployed as a Helm dependency (a helm chart which i created).

 ### Helm Charts

 - **Parent Helm Chart**:
-  - This chart encapsulates the entire application, managing the deployment of all components (MongoDB, Kafka, API, and Web Server) as dependencies.
+  - This chart encapsulates the entire application, managing the deployment of all components (MongoDB, Kafka, API, Web Server and Frontend UI) as dependencies.

 - **Helm Dependencies**:
-  - The parent Helm chart references the individual charts for MongoDB, Kafka, API, and Web Server, ensuring all components are deployed and configured correctly.
+  - The parent Helm chart references the individual charts for MongoDB, Kafka, API, Web Server and Frontend UI, ensuring all components are deployed and configured correctly.

 ### Deployment